Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/WORKLOG-Stacey.md

 ### 2024-05-20 - Worked on flow control functions
 Spent class period working on the functions for flow control, specifically markLoc() and unCondJump().

+Spent 10 minutes at home continuing the unCondJump() functions and spent 20 minutes starting to write the conditional statements for each.